chakra-ui/chakra-ui/packages/collapse/migration.md

   `height 200ms ease, opacity 200ms ease, transform 200ms ease` and it can be customized to suit your UI needs.

-- A `style` prop which is passed to style the appear, entered and exiting transition states of the Collapse.
+- A `config` prop which is passed to style the appear, entered and exiting transition states of the Collapse.

 - Collapse now has BEM structured `className` attached to the DOM nodes to make